Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 Over the years, the science of learning has expanded and transformed into what it is today.
 For centuries, humanity has been seeking to find approaches to problems so we move beyond the realm of our understanding.

 Along the way, we’ve realized that institutional education, making information readily available, and using innovative pedagogical means are a few of the most useful ways to impart knowledge.
 The more literate people are, the better we can incorporate different viewpoints, ideas, and opinions into our collective thought.
-Ultimately, moving towards solving the pressing problems of the world and making it more sustainable for future generations.
+Ultimately, moving toward solving the pressing problems of the world and making it more sustainable for future generations.

 Like all progressive societies in the world, education differentiates their rate of progress.
 Over the past decade, we have seen two major changes.
 The first one is the realization that classroom learning is an outdated means of education, given its limited capacity to incorporate different learning resources.
 The second is the emergence of eLearning platforms that seek to provide convenience to learners.